crrobinson14/schemr/README.txt

 --------------
 To generate a schema file, run "drush schu".
 This will update:

-	INSTALL_PATH/schemr.profile
+	SCHEMR_DATA_PATH/schemr.profile

+SCHEMR_DATA_PATH defaults to sites/default/files/schemr (or your system's files path), and is configurable at admin/content/types/schemr/configure.
+You should change this path if you have configured your revision-control system to ignore your site's files directory (as you generally should).

+Note that all Schemr files end in .profile.
+This takes advantage of Drupal's current .htaccess security configuration which blocks these files from being accessed by the general public.
+You should maintain this block if you modify the .htaccess file.

-This is currently a hard-coded path because we're taking advantage of Drupal's default security filter to block *.profile files from public access.
-It will be configurable in a future release.)
-You may then commit this file to your version-control repository, and keep it up to date with additional "drush schu" commands in the future.
+Once created, you may commit this file to your version-control repository, then keep it up to date in the future by re-running "drush schu".

 You can also check the differences between your database schema and this file by running "drush schd".
 This will produce a diff output highlighting the